AdobeDocs/commerce-webapi/src/pages/graphql/usage/caching.md

 <InlineAlert variant="info" slots="text" />

-If you call GraphQL queries in the query body rather than the url (for example, as `--data-raw '{"query" .... }'`), the request is not cached.
+If you call GraphQL queries in the query body rather than the URL (for example, as `--data-raw '{"query" .... }'`), the request is not cached.

 ## X-Magento-Vary cache cookie